-A. An act of bullying, hazing, or harassment, by either an individual student or a group of students, is expressly prohibited on The Academy's property or at school-related functions.
+- A. Bullying (as defined below) is expressly prohibited on The Academy's property or at school-related functions.
 This policy applies not only to students and school personnel who directly engage in an act of bullying but also to students and school personnel who, by their indirect behavior, condone or support an act of bullying.
-This policy also applies to any student or school personnel whose conduct at any time or in any place constitutes bullying that interferes with or obstructs the mission or operations of The Academy or the safety or welfare of the student, other students, or employees.
-The misuse of technology including, but not limited to, teasing, intimidating, defaming, threatening, or terrorizing another student, teacher, administrator, volunteer, contractor, or other employee of The Academy by sending or posting e-mail messages, instant messages, text messages, digital pictures or images, or website postings, including blogs, also may constitute an act of bullying regardless of whether such acts are committed on or off Academy property and/or with or without the use of school resources.
+This policy also applies to any student or school personnel whose conduct at any time or in any place constitutes bullying that interferes with or obstructs the mission or operations of The Academy or the safety or welfare of the student, other students, or employees. - B. No teacher, administrator, volunteer, contractor, or other employee of The Academy shall permit, condone, or tolerate bullying in any form. - C. Apparent permission or consent by a student or school personnel being bullied does not lessen the prohibitions contained in this policy. - D. Retaliation against a victim, a good faith reporter, or a witness of bullying is prohibited. - E. False accusations or reports of bullying are prohibited. - F. Any person who engages in an act of bullying, retaliation, or false reporting of bullying, or who permits, condones, or tolerates bullying shall be subject to discipline for that act in accordance with The Academy's policies and procedures.
+The Academy may take into account the following factors: - 1.
+The developmental and maturity levels of the parties involved; - 2.
+The level of harm, surrounding circumstances, and nature of the behavior; - 3.
+Past incidences or past or continuing patterns of behavior; - 4.
+The relationship between the parties involved; and - 5.
+The context in which the alleged incidents occurred.